 ...opt for green tea over coffee.
 Green tea has less caffeine so you won’t get jittery and nervous, but also has the calming amino acid L-Theanine which will help give you a nice sense of zen while you wait.

-And beware of candy at the craft table.
+Beware of candy at the craft table.
 It is extremely easy to grab the easy-access candy on set, but I urge you not to.
 Again, this will spike your blood sugar and what goes up must come down.
 It’ll drag your performance and energy, possibly mid-take!

 Instead of candy, bring your own 80 percent or higher dark chocolate to have on hand.
 (They likely won’t have that high-quality chocolate on set.)
-Eat a couple squares when you need a little boost.
+Eat a couple of squares when you need a little boost.
 Dark chocolate is a great way to get some healthy polyphenols that can boost your mood and mental clarity, and chocolate is also a great source of magnesium, the anti-stress mineral.

 ...avoid heavy carbs like pasta, bread, and rice.
 Instead, opt for a clean protein like a meat or tofu/tempeh and non-starchy veggies like a heaping salad.
 By avoiding the pasta and bread, you won’t have the brain fog that notoriously happens after lunch and by avoiding gassy veggies like broccoli and cauliflower, you won’t feel bloated, either.
 Save the cruciferous veggies for after your shoot.